 A two-artist figurative sculpture exhibition was held at The Handmark Gallery in Hobart in September 2011.
 Sir Guy Green a previous Governor of Tasmania and patron to the arts officially opened this show.

-Christopher has been a finalist in the Deakin University Contemporary Small Sculpture Award, the Tom Bass Sculpture Prize and is a finalist in the Bakhap Award for Sculpture.
+Christopher has twice been a finalist in the Deakin University Contemporary Small Sculpture Award, a finalist in the Tom Bass Sculpture Prize and the Bakhap Award for Sculpture.